Hyperbolic branching Brownian motion: the empirical limit measure: More properties of mu

 \begin{proof} Due to considering the $k$--th moment we now need the many--to--few lemma.
-This is tedious to state, so we only present a reduced version and sketch this proof.
-We leave the details to the reader, the precise formulation of the many--to--few lemma can be found in \cite{harris_many--few_2017}.
-To state the many--to--few lemma, we need to describe the joint law of $k$ hyperbolic Brownian motions.
+This is tedious to state, so {we only present the consequences that we need, the precise formulation can be found in \cite{harris_many--few_2017}.} To state the many--to--few lemma, we need to describe the joint law of $k$ hyperbolic Brownian motions.
 We do this by describing the behaviour of $k$ marks $1,\ldots,k$. \begin{enumerate} \item We start with one particle carrying all marks. \item All particles move as independent hyperbolic Brownian motions, branching at rate $\beta$. \item For a particle carrying $j$ marks, at a branching event, each mark is independently attached to one of the two offspring particles with equal probability. \end{enumerate} Let $(X^i_t,Y^i_t)_{t\geq 0}^{1\leq i \leq k}$ denote the positions of the marks.
 The many--to--few lemma states that there is an explicit function $g((X^i_t,Y^i_t;1\leq i\leq k)$ such that